 To perform the update, you need to select the import type Update Structure in the import settings dialog.
+Also select the language of the imported structure for the Symbio import.

 The update is recommended for unmodified structures of the Producer, because manually created objects will be moved into Unsorted.
 In the structure changed objects will be resorted like in the import structure.